Missing in Utah: Dylan Rounds’ mother calling for transparency

 She said she received an email from Box Elder stating it was mistakenly placed on the page and has since been removed.

-Cooley said it’s another example of the lack of transparency by Box Elder County Sheriff’s Department which is investigating the disappearance of the 19-year old.
+Cooley said it’s another example of the lack of transparency by the Box Elder County Sheriff’s Department which is investigating the disappearance of the 19-year-old.

 In early June, the sheriff named James Brenner a person of interest in the disappearance of Rounds.
 Brenner is currently in the Weber County Jail where he is facing unrelated charges of a gun violation and an assault.